 A concept statement has three key elements:

-Where you begin analyzing your idea us arbitrary but most often takes one of the following formats:
+Where you begin analyzing your idea is arbitrary, but analysis most often takes the form of one of the following formats:

-- Who might like our idea and why?
+- Who might like your idea and why?
 How is it different from what is available today?
-How would they be willing/able to use it?
-What would we need to do to make it usable?
-Etc.
+How will customers be willing/able to use it?
+What would you need to do to make it usable?

-- What kind of product could we make from our idea?
-What technology could we employ to produce that product?
-Who could make use of this product in this form?
-How would that we better than what they are doing today?
+- What kind of product could you make from your idea?
+What technology could you employ to produce that product?
+Who could make use of your product in this form?
+How would that be better than what you are doing today?

-Once you become comfortable thinking this way, it becomes much easier to transform your idea development from any place you start.
-However, you will want to generate a statement that has all three elements included.
-This statement—generally defined in a single sentence—can be enhanced by incorporating a specific set of elements (characteristics) of the concept that enable the benefits to be achieved and demonstrate the difference with existing competitive solutions.
-In essence, the concept statement can evolve into a value proposition hypothesis which can be tested with potential users.
-If the concept statement is not in a form to be tested, it is generally a poorly thought through concept.
-This is where most innovators fall short, and until they reach this stage, the project flounders, alignment is impossible, and market driven cannot be achieved.
-A good concept description has the following elements:
+In essence, the concept statement can evolve into a value proposition hypothesis, which can then be tested with potential users.
+If the concept statement is not in a form that can be tested, then it is generally a poorly thought-through concept.
+This is where most innovators fall short.
+Until they reach this stage, the project flounders, alignment is impossible, and market-driven innovation cannot be achieved.

-These elements will be examined in future blogs on concept development.
+We will examine these elements in future blog posts on concept development.